diegocalme/ultra-query-api/README.md

 }
 ```

-For the filtering property you may put any of the following values, in the order you prefer: **["abuse",  "ipv4",  "ipv6",  "mx",  "hostnames",  "geolocation",  "harmreport"]**.
+For the filtering property you may put any of the following values inside an array, in the order you prefer: **["abuse",  "ipv4",  "ipv6",  "mx",  "hostnames",  "geolocation",  "harmreport"]**.

  - You can also include **"virustotal"** in the list of services.
-This is not included by default since it's pretty long and heavyweight compared to the rest of the response (~10kb compared to the ~1.6kb of the rest of the default response).
+This is not included by default since it's pretty long and heavyweight compared to the rest of the response (~10kb alone compared to the ~1.6kb of the rest of the default response).
  - If you don't tag the result, the order in which they will be returned will match the order of the elements added in the **services** array.
- - If you don't list the requested services, the order in which they will appear will match the order of the available filters specified up.
+ - If you don't provide a list with the services to request, the order in which they will appear will match the order of the available filters specified upside.

 **Sample request and successful response (unfiltered and untagged):**